 AC Joint Separation Grading MRI and AC Joint Separation Grading X-Ray

-In order to diagnose an AC joint injury and determine injury level based on the AC joint grading system, Dr. Millett will perform a complete medical review and physical examination.
-He typically moves and feels the injured joint to get a better understanding of injury and identify areas of pain and weakness.
+In order to diagnose an AC joint injury and determine the injury level based on the AC joint grading system, Dr. Millett will perform a complete medical review and physical examination.
+He typically moves and feels the injured joint to get a better understanding of injury and to identify areas of pain and weakness.
 In many cases, Dr. Millett will perform an AC joint separation grading MRI and AC joint separation grading x-ray.
-Both diagnostic tests will help determine injury grade and appropriate treatment plan.
+Both diagnostic tests will help determine injury grade and an appropriate treatment plan.

 The treatment of an AC separation depends on the injury grade.
 Grades 1-3 are commonly treated with non-operative measures such as rest, ice medication and arm stabilization in a sling.